logicly-au/pmhc-mds.com/_source/resources.md

 ### 7. Mailing list
-If you would like to be notified about updates to the specifications or announcements about the rollout of the PMHC MDS please subscribe to the PMHC MDS mailing list by sending an email to [sympa@lists.pmhc-mds.com](mailto:sympa@lists.pmhc-mds.com?subject=subscribe%20news) with the subject "subscribe news@lists.pmhc-mds.com".
+If you would like to be notified about updates to the specifications or announcements about the development of the PMHC MDS please send an email to [support@pmhc-mds.com](mailto:support@pmhc-mds.com?subject=Subscribe%20news) with the subject "Subscribe news@lists.pmhc-mds.com".

 This is not a general discussion list.
 Only moderated users can send messages to this list.